Do you ever feel so tired of talking that, by the end of the day, you don’t want to say even one more word?

 It takes time to get into the habit of continually taking breaths as you talk.
 Doing so will reward you with both a much more reliable voice, and also a much more pleasant and powerful sounding voice.
 That difference will inspire you to cultivate the habit of always supporting your vocal chords with your breath.

 Following these guidelines will give you a great start on avoiding vocal fatigue, while at the same time improving, protecting and strengthening the quality of your voice.

 Go for it!
-And please let me know how you do.
+And share in the Comment section below to let me know how you do.